kvpmanikanta07/Portfolio/README.md

 Hi, I'm Manikanta
 M.Sc.
-Microelectronics student at TUHH with a focus on analog and semiconductor design.
+Microelectronics and Microsystems student at TUHH with a focus on analog and semiconductor design.